adamralph/adamralph.github.com/_posts/2013-04-27-alternate-code-for-dotnetconf-test-driving-net.md

 		result.Should().Be(12);
 	}

-And here is the test (now a scenario) re-written using [xBehave.net](https://github.com/xbehave/xbehave.net):
+And here is the test (now a scenario) re-written using both FakeItEasy and [xBehave.net](https://github.com/xbehave/xbehave.net):

 	[Scenario]
 	public void Addition(